-The source of this recipe is the back of a bag of Pillsbury Gluten-Free All Purpose Flour Blend, but I halved it, added macadamia nuts and chilled the dough before baking.
+For Gluten-Free Flour Chocolate Chip Cookies, I tend to bounce back and forth between Bob's Red Mill 1 to 1 Blend and Pillsbury's Gluten-Free blend.
+This recipe is from the back of the Pillsbury gluten free flour bag.
+I halved it, added macadamia nuts and chilled the dough before baking.
 For gluten-free flour chocolate chip cookies, these are fantastic.
 For any chocolate chip cookies, these are fantastic!

 The back-of-the-bag Pillsbury recipe calls for a mixture of shortening and butter.
 Both Crisco and non-hydrogenated shortenings like Nutiva and Spectrum work perfectly, but if you prefer to use all butter, that works too.
 The cookies in the photo below were made with 100% butter.

 You really can't go wrong with these, but in my opinion the cookies are even better when made with dough that's chilled for 24 hours -- especially the ones made with butter.
 Here's a picture of how I portion out the dough before chilling.
 Once the dough is solid, I wrap it up and put it in a freezer bag and bake as needed.